 (3) Any agency added by the General Assembly.

 (4) Any agency added by the Committee by 6 affirmative votes.

 (c) The Committee may, by 6 affirmative votes, add agencies to, remove agencies from, or replace agencies on the Committee’s review schedule.

-(1) The continuance of the agency, as is; termination of the agency; termination of any program within the agency; the consolidation, merger, or transfer of the agency or of functions of the agency to another agency; or the termination of the agency unless certain conditions are met or modifications are made, by legislation or otherwise, within a specified period of time.
+(1) The continuance of the agency, as is; termination of the agency; termination of any program within the agency; the consolidation, merger, or transfer of the agency or of functions of the agency to another agency; or continuation, hold over, or termination of the agency unless or until certain conditions are met or modifications are made, by legislation or otherwise, within a specified period of time.

 (2) Budget appropriation limits for an agency.

 (3) In general or specific terms, legislation which the Committee considers necessary to carry out its decision as to whether an agency should be continued or terminated.

 § 10215 Review schedules.